ivanhernandezroldan/auto_briefing_ai/README.md

    python main.py
    ```

-3. Results will be saved in the `data/output/` folder, organized by video.
+3. Results will be saved in the `data/output/` folder, organized by execution.

 ## Project Structure